-The upshot of that is all other things being equal they will probably be more prone to a heart condition then someone with the good diet, and lessened stress of the strong forces necessary for classical singing.
-Optimal would be to have all of volume, diet, digestion and physical conditioning.
+The upshot of that is all other things being equal they will probably be more prone to a heart condition then someone with a good diet, and lessened stress of the strong forces necessary for classical singing.
+Optimal would be to have all of the volume, diet, digestion and physical conditioning.

 How much air should we breathe?

 There is a direct relationship between breathing and aliveness.
 Breath is life.
-I maintain that shallow breathers live less life then optimal breathers.
+I maintain that shallow breathers live less life than optimal breathers.
 Shallow breathers agree with me.
 Overbreathing is a relatively new term.
 I believe it is mostly based on UDB.

 If you are more active in a polluted environment I suggest you stay inside and make sure your surroundings have plenty of clean oxygen-rich air, negative ion generation, oxygenized water to drink, zero toxic out-gassing and at least 75% of uncooked living organic foods that still have their vitamins, minerals, fats, soluble and insoluble fiber, natural enzymes, O2 and H2O2 content intact.

 Try this to see if you are in need of a safer breathing environment.
 I stopped riding my bike and now use the stationary bike in the gym and read books and magazines while using my oxygen concentrator instead of being in the outdoors.